What is an Endoscopic Brow Lift?

 Risks of Brow Lift Surgery

 The risks of a Brow Lift procedure are greatly reduced when the patient is working with an experienced Board Certified Facial Plastic Surgeon.
 Browlift Surgery involves the intricate and delicate muscles of the face, which only a Facial Plastic Surgeon is formerly and properly trained to operate on.
 Patients who had Browlift Surgery with another surgeon have sought out Dr. Slupchynskyj for help since, in some of the cases which he has seen, the nerves that connect to the muscles around the eyebrow have been damaged on either side or both sides.
 This situation can occur due to surgical errors.
 This damage can inhibit or prevent the patient from creasing the forehead or raising the eyebrows.
 The problem can be temporary, but could last for several months or it becomes a permanent condition.
 For the most part, patients should only experience minor bruising or swelling, and tenderness in the areas around the incisions for about a week after the procedure, but this is a normal part of the healing process.

 Another potential risk is the “perpetually surprised” expression that can occur if a surgeon incorrectly removes too much skin around the brow area.
 Patients may also experience hair loss near the incision areas due to scarring.
-In the “classic” Brow Lift procedure, patients also reported a loss of feeling in the brow area, but these incidents are greatly reduced in the endoscopic form of the surgery Dr. Slupchynskyj, a Double Board Certified Facial Plastic Surgeon, performs.
+In the “classic” Brow Lift procedure, patients also reported a loss of feeling in the brow area, but these incidents are greatly reduced in the endoscopic form of the surgery Dr. Slupchynskyj, a Board Certified Facial Plastic Surgeon, performs Brow Lifts.

 Anatomy of the Brow and Forehead